marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

     Volume group "vg" successfully created
 ```

 Now the logical volumes can be created.
-Here I use a 4GB LV for swap
+I used a 4GB LV for swap
 and a LV for root which takes take up the remaining capacity of the
 volume group.